moneytree/moneytree-link-ios-sdk/README.md

 // PKCE requires no arguments. let configuration = MTLConfiguration()

+// Note: Code Grant without PKCE is not supported anymore.
+Will be removed in the next major version.
+Migration guide at https://docs.link.getmoneytree.com/docs/migrate-auth-to-pkce
 // Code Grant requires the redirect URI of your code grant server. let configuration = MTLConfiguration(redirectUri: "https://your.server.com/token-exchange-endpoint")